mvallet91/JELAI/README.md

     - Yes, you can add course materials to the **working-directory** in the user-notebook image, using the Dockerfile.
 - What if I can't run Ollama locally?
     - You can use a third-party service that provides a REST API for the chatbot server to interact with.
 The system is designed to work with a self-hosted server, but other services can be used.
+- How do I set up the Teacher Chat stack?
+    - See the [Teacher Chat (Instructor Analytics)](#teacher-chat-instructor-analytics) section.
+It runs as a separate Docker Compose stack using `docker-compose-teacher.yml`.
+- Where do I put my API keys for the Teacher Chat?
+    - All secrets go in `teacher-chat/.env.teacher`.
+Copy `teacher-chat/.env.teacher.example` as a starting point.
+This file is gitignored.

 ## Development and Local Experimentation
 To run the system locally for development and experimentation, you can use **JupyterLab** (instead of JupyterHub) and the chatbot server in your local environment.